Raman Khatri

 Raman Khatri is an Indian film and television serial actor and producer.
-He is known from Doordarshan TV serial Sri Krishna in which, he played Dharmarajā And Ramayan In which he played Valmiki.
+He is known from Doordarshan TV serial Shri Krishna in which he played Yudhishthira, and Ramayan in which he played Valmiki.

 Early life

 Raman Khatri was born into a Hindu-Khatri family in Pune to Vedprakash Khatri and Amrita Khatri.
 Father had a distinguished career in the military, While his Mother was a Visharad in music and also Music teacher by prfoession; while his brother was actively involved in theatre.
 It was on the sets of a film that Raman Khatri had a chance encounter with the renowned actor Govinda, who was impressed by him and subsequently offered him a role in a movie.

 Film and television

 Films

 Khatri has appeared in the following films and television sitcoms: